AklimaRimi/AppClassifier/README.md

 ## Data Preprocessing

-Because this project is based on 'MultiLabel,' each entity must have more than one label.
+Because this project is based on `MultiLabel`, each entity must have more than one label.
 I chose the most common labels because the least common labels can distract a model from detecting accurate labels.

 Around 360+ labels are chosen and then Converted the string categories into numerical form.